WPTravelteam/wp-travel/readme.txt

 = 6.4.0. =
 Release Date: 29th March 2023

-Fixes:
-* Fixed translation issue with the WPML plugin.

 Enhancement:
-* Changed UI of the WP Travel setting from the admin Dashboard.
+* Implemented new design and interface of the Settings page.
+* Added compatibility with WPML plugin for translations.
 * For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-4-0-release-note/ ).